TkTech/pyjiff/README.md

 Python bindings for [Jiff][], a date-time library for Rust that encourages you to jump into the pit of success.

-WIP, not ready for use, although all the Jiff readme examples work :) Come back in a week.
+## Documentation

+See https://tkte.ch/pyjiff/ for the most recent release documentation.

-## Usage
+## Example

 ```python
 from jiff import Zoned, Timestamp, Span